erlunlian/SmartRockets/README.md

 # smartRockets
-Inspired by Jer Thorp’s Smart Rockets, I recreated a similar version with Processing.
-Using a genetic algorithm, I programmed populations of rockets whose purpose was to travel to a target coordinate autonomously, and these rockets evolved through generations to find the most efficient path to the target.
+Created an evolution simulator
+Populations of rockets travel to a target coordinate automously After each life cycle, rockets evolve based on the rockets that performed the best previously Coded in Processing Java